mosessmos08-crypto/aws-3tier-architecture/README.md

 📌 Overview

-This project demonstrates a basic 3-tier architecture on AWS with high availability principles using core cloud services.
+This project demonstrates a basic 3-tier architecture on AWS using core cloud services with a focus on scalability and high availability.

 ---